Mohamed-A-Mazen/SPGC/README.md

 <img src = "IMG_20220222_110820.jpg" height = "800" >

-you can graph simple mathmatical functions like x^2 and sin(x) and you can graph the derivative of a function and you can also get the numerical value of a definite integral of a function
+you can graph simple mathmatical functions like x^2 and sin(x) and combine these to get more complicated expression , you can graph the derivative of a function and you can also get the numerical value , of a definite integral of a function.